Sudan

 Working in Sudan since the early 1990s, LPI supports communities through dialogue-to-action, to build positive relations between people from diverse cultural backgrounds, and with a particular emphasis on youth.
 For example, from 2012 to 2022, LPI supported Sustained Dialogue processes at the University of Khartoum, the Ahfad University for Women, and at the Peace& Development Studies Centre at the University of Dalanj in South Kordofan State.
 During those years, LPI trained young women and men moderators to facilitate dialogue among diverse Sudanese youth.
 In recent years, LPI partnered with the Gesr Centre for Development to lead community-based Sustained Dialogue processes outside of university campuses.
 Capturing insights from the analysis of our work with Sustained Dialogue in Sudan, Ethiopia and Kenya, in 2017 LPI made a submission to the Progress Study on United Nations Security Council Resolution 2250 on Youth, Peace and Security: 'Being and Becoming a Peacebuilder: Insights from 20,000 youth-led dialogues in the Horn of Africa'.

-Hilla Amna: Supporting Social Cohesion through Civil Society: we are working with 6 CSOs from Kassala, River Nile and Red Sea states to enhance their operational capacity and their work on social cohesion amidst the ongoing crisis, and to expand youth civic participation in the promotion of peace, trust, social cohesion and in community politics.
+Hilla Amna: Supporting Social Cohesion through Civil Society: we work with 6 CSOs to enhance their operational capacity and their work on social cohesion amidst the ongoing crisis, and to expand youth civic participation in the promotion of peace, trust, social cohesion and in community politics.

 Collective Voices for Peace in Sudan: we focus on building inclusive and influential Sudanese civil society networks to promote peaceful solutions to the war, through the establishment of civil society platforms in Ethiopia, Kenya and Uganda, and a virtual platform active across all states of Sudan.
 The project’s overall goal focuses on change that is within reach: an inclusive, influential Sudanese civil society that builds momentum around peaceful solutions to the conflict, within Sudan and regionally.

-Capacities for Peace (C4P) in Sudan and Kenya: Currently we are working with the Peace Bridge Association in Darfur, to strengthen their institutional and technical capacities and support their peacebuilding engagement at community level.
+Capacities for Peace (C4P) in Sudan and Kenya: we work with the Peace Bridge Association, to strengthen their institutional and technical capacities and support their peacebuilding engagement at community level.

 All three initiatives maintain a high degree of flexibility within the current highly-dynamic context.